 - Be present during the termite inspection.
 Study the general presentation of the inspector, such as, was the inspector in company uniform, with proper identification, arrive in a tidy motor vehicle and use quality equipment, was a thorough inspection was carried out, and whether you were presented with informative documentation regarding the inspection findings and treatment proposals?
 Did the inspector adequately explain the alternatives so you are confident they knew the subject matter?

 - Enquire as to the qualifications and experience of the termite inspector.
 Does he/she have a current Pest Control Operator License and Pest Applicator License?

 - Enquire as to whether the company uses employees or sub-contractors.
-Be wary of companies with sub-contractors as problems often occur in the market place where sub-contractors are obliged to pay for the supply of chemical and other costs but do not assume responsibility if the service proves to be inadequate at a later date.
+Be wary of companies with sub-contractors as problems often occur in the marketplace where sub-contractors are obliged to pay for the supply of chemicals and other costs but do not assume responsibility if the service proves to be inadequate at a later date.